What is gastroschisis?

 Short bowel syndrome is where the intestine is too short to absorb all of the nutrients a baby needs.

 There is a very small chance that the intestines may be permanently damaged and not able to absorb nutrients.
 If this happens, long term TPN will be needed and this can eventually be done at home.
 Long term TPN can cause problems including liver disease.
+If your baby develops this they will placed under the care of the gastroenterology (bowel) doctors.

 Related medical conditions